TangDier03/tangdier03.github.io/_pages/about.md

 My current research focuses on unifying **machine learning**, **information theory**, **statistical inference**, and **scientific discovery**.
 Key areas of interest include:

-- Information Theory for Learning and Inference.
+- Information Theory for Learning and Inference
-- High-Dimensional Feature Selection and Representation Learning.
+- High-Dimensional Feature Selection and Representation Learning
-- Algorithms and Theory in Reinforcement Learning.
+- Algorithms and Theory in Reinforcement Learning
-- Foundational Frameworks for AI-driven Scientific Discovery.
+- Foundational Frameworks for AI-driven Scientific Discovery

 I am always open to exploring emerging topics in these fields.